francescotorsello/SPHINCS_ID/SPHINCS_ID/README.md

 SPHINCS_ID is compiled using SCons.

-Follow the instructions at [the SCons documentation](https://scons.org/doc/production/HTML/scons-user/index.html){:target="_blank"} (or any later version of it) to install SCons.
+Follow the instructions at [the current SCons documentation](https://scons.org/doc/production/HTML/scons-user/index.html){:target="_blank"} (or any later version of it) to install SCons.

 Once SCons is installed, go to the root directory of SPHINCS_ID where the SConstruct file is placed; if you are compiling SPHINCS_ID on a new host, open SConstruct and set up your local environment.
 After that, run 'scons' and the compilation will start.
-See res/SPHINCS_ID-User_Manual.pdf for more details.
+See res/doc-pages/SPHINCS_ID-User_Manual.pdf for more details.

 The compilation of SPHINCS_ID will create a directory named build and place the object files \*.o inside it, following the same directory structure as in src.
 The \*.mod files will instead be placed inside the mod directory.
 The executable files \*.x will be placed inside programs/bin.
 The configuration files (or parameter files) needed to run the executables are placed inside config.
-See res/SPHINCS_ID-User_Manual.pdf for more details.
+See res/doc-pages/SPHINCS_ID-User_Manual.pdf for more details.

 ## Documentation

 The documentation of SPHINCS_ID is produced with FORD.

-To install FORD, run 'pip install ford' or follow the instructions at [its GitHub repository](https://github.com/Fortran-FOSS-Programmers/ford){:target="_blank"}.
-One FORD is installed, go to the root directory of SPHINCS_ID and run 'ford tools/documentation_sphincs_id.md'.
+To install FORD, run 'pip install ford' or follow the instructions at [its GitHub repository](https://github.com/Fortran-FOSS-Programmers/ford){:target="_blank"}

+Once FORD is installed, go to the root directory of SPHINCS_ID and run 'ford tools/documentation_sphincs_id.md'.
 The documentation will be generated into the doc directory as an HTML document.
 After it is produced, open the file doc/index.html with any browser, to read it.
-See res/SPHINCS_ID-User_Manual.pdf for more details.
+See res/doc-pages/SPHINCS_ID-User_Manual.pdf for more details.

 The documentation of SPHINCS_ID is (temporarily?) hosted at [https://sphincsid.bitbucket.io/](https://sphincsid.bitbucket.io/){:target="_blank"}
----

 [1]: <https://iopscience.iop.org/article/10.1088/1361-6382/abee65>
 [2]: <https://academic.oup.com/mnras/article/498/3/4230/5897370>